 But if your goals are a big stretch for you, you are setting yourself up for failure.
 Big results take time, and it’s easy to get discouraged if you don’t see rapid progress.
 It’s hard to change your habits dramatically, and seeing yourself fall short of your intentions might make you feel like giving up.
 You can also injure yourself if you try to do too much too fast.

 There’s nothing wrong with having a challenging long-term goal, but you should start with a short-term, achievable one based on your current level of fitness.
 If you’re struggling just to make fitness a regular part of your life, consistency is the number one goal, so pick a target you can hit without too much stress.
 If that means exercising once a week, or ten minutes a day, that’s great; you can always work your way up from there.

 Set small, measurable goals, like walking a certain number of steps per week, and track your progress.
 It will help build your confidence to see yourself hit your targets, and it’s easy to gradually increase your goals to give yourself more of a challenge.
 Remember: just by participating, you’ve already won.

-2. Make it Social
+2. Make Your Exercise A Social Event

 Many people also find it motivating to have a workout buddy.
 You’re less likely to bail on your run if you’ve got someone waiting for you, and the time will fly by faster as you keep each other company.
 Studies show that those with an exercise buddy tend to work out harder and longer, as buddies inspire each other to meet goals.